 As an adult, I was still unsure of where my convictions lay and so fell in with tradition when raising my children.
 We enjoyed the usual celebrations at Christmas and I was happy singing a good carol – but still wasn’t totally comfortable in a service and started to think much more about matters of belief and the fundamental rights to freedom of speech and equality.
 As well as this, thoughts on society’s influence over our personal codes of conduct, perceptions and consequent actions started to develop.

 Decades later, I have arrived at a point where I simply believe in ‘Now’.
 What is important to me is being sensitive and caring to others, having respect for different views, and being a good listener.
-This last attribute is an essential aspect to a celebrant’s work.
-A tribute is usually a central part of any funeral – it’s informative, and paints a picture that family and friends will recognise and appreciate.
+This last attribute is an essential aspect of a celebrant’s work.
+Tributes are usually within the central part of any funeral – they’re informative, and paint pictures that family and friends will recognise and appreciate.
 It’s a challenge to convert a long and often emotional conversation into appropriate words and, at family meetings, there is often plenty of participation.
 Each person is encouraged to contribute their own thoughts and together we build the best possible ceremony.
 On other occasions, where families feel less able to create the framework, I support them with appropriate suggestions.
-Every situation is different and sometimes I might find myself working on something very unusual – that’s always interesting and rewarding too.
-I am very open to your ideas on ceremony content and this means that if you remember a hymn or something similar from other times that you might like to include, that’s just fine.
+I am very open to your ideas on ceremony content and this means that if you remember special music, a hymn or something similar from other times that you might like to include, that’s just fine.